Tordsg/Xcitr/readme.md

 ## Running, Building and Testing the Project

 The project uses maven configuration, with the spring boot framework to run the application from a server.
+To build the project go to **modules-exciter** with 'cd modules-exciter' and run 'mvn clean install'.
+It is also possible to run 'mvn install' instead, but 'mvn clean install' decreases the chances of getting a bug during building.
 To run the application one can choose one of two options:

-From **modules-exciter**, start by going into the restserver module by entering 'cd restserver'.

-1. The first way to start the server is by writing 'java -jar server-standalone.jar' in the terminal.

-2. The second way is to write 'java -jar Excitr.jar'.

-To test the app one has to press 'mvn verify' in the terminal.
+In the first option go from **modules-exciter**, start by going into the **restserver** module by entering 'cd restserver' and then 'cd target'.
+Write 'java -jar server-standalone.jar' in the terminal to start the server.
+Open a new terminal and go from **modules-exciter** and go into the **ui** module by entering 'cd ui' and then 'cd target' to get to the target folder.
+To run the application write 'java -jar Xcitr.jar' in the terminal.

+The second option is to go from **modules-exciter** and go to the **restserver** module by entering 'cd restserver'.
+In the terminal write 'mvn spring-boot:run' to start up the server.
+Afterwards open a new terminal and from **modules-exciter** and go to the **ui** module by entering 'cd ui' in the terminal.
+To start the application enter 'mvn javafx:run' in the terminal.

+To run the tests go into **modules-exciter** and enter 'mvn test' into the terminal to run the tests in every module.
+To run the tests in only one module go into the module and run 'mvn test' here.

+## Tools for code-quality

+We configure three tools related to code quality:
+1. Checkstyle - checks more superficial and stylistic properties of the code as text
+2. Spotbugs - analyzes the code for common mistakes
+3. Jacoco - collects and presents information and test-coverage

+All these can be run by entering 'mvn verify' in the terminal from **modules-exciter**.

 To determine the test coverage of our code, Jacoco has been implemented to test how much of the different classes and modules have been tested.
-To view these files one can also enter 'mvn verify' in the terminal, and one can view these under target for each module.
-The quality of the code is also checked using spotbugs and checkstyle using the commands 'mvn verify' and 'mvn checkstyle:check'.
+After running 'mvn verify' one can view these under target for each module.
+The quality of the code is also checked using spotbugs and checkstyle.
+To only check spotbugs enter 'mvn spotbugs:spotbugs' in **modules-exciter**.
+To only check checkstyle enter 'mvn checkstyle::check' in the terminal from **modules-exciter** for all modules or go into the module and run 'mvn checkstyle::check' in the terminal.

 ## Modules-Exciter